efskap/dota2-hudselector/README.md

 So far I only have automatic installation location detection for Windows, but if you manually specify the path to Steam as an argument, it should work on Linux too.

+Instructions
+===
+Run with python 3, pick your HUD, and then choose "Default HUD" from the shared content menu in-game.

 Screenshot
 ===
 ![](http://i.imgur.com/tn6PvKj.png)